rombrew/phobia/doc/TroubleShooting.md

 `PM_ERROR_HW_EMERGENCY_STOP` - Emergency situation detected by emergency endstop signal.

-## Log in volatile RAM
+## RAM log

 In case of critical system error like a crystal clock failure or watchdog reset this information will be logged in volatile RAM.
 You can also find timestamped PMC error codes in the log.
-Note that contents of the log is erased if you remove power from PMC.
+Note that contents of the log is erased when you remove power from PMC.

 To print out and clear the log contents use these commands.